-Conductive Education in Nottingham
+Conductive Education in Nottingham.

 At FOOTPRINTS CEC, the basis of our work is inspired by the principles and practices of Conductive Education, developed by the Hungarian physician Dr Andras Petö.
 It’s a learning system that enables disabled children and adults to become more independent.
-Conductive Education has been in use in the UK for almost 30 years, and there is an increasing number of qualified Conductor Teachers working across the country.
+Conductive Education has been in use in the UK for more than 30 years, and there is an increasing number of qualified Conductor Teachers working across the country.

 Conductive Education places the parent firmly at the forefront of their child’s education, fostering a positive child/parent relationship and allowing professionals to work alongside parents as partners, encouraging their natural ability to aid their child’s development.